Community and flexible transport services

-The Customer Centres at Macclesfield Town Hall and Delamere House and all Libraries are starting a phased reopening from 6 July.
+The Customer Centres at Macclesfield Town Hall and Delamere House and all Libraries started a phased reopening from 6 July.
 You will need to book an appointment for any bus pass related enquires.
 Please contact the relevant office using the Cheshire East Council Customer Service Centres page for contact details and to confirm the date they open.

 Bus passes revert to normal usage

-From 1 July, free concessionary bus travel will revert to only being available after 9.30am but the half-fare concessionary travel before 9.30 will continue.
+From 1 July, free concessionary bus travel reverted to only being available after 9.30am but the half-fare concessionary travel before 9.30 will continue.
 These restrictions had previously been lifted during the lockdown period to enable older and vulnerable residents to access key services.
 As the new phase of measures, introduced by government, could see an increase in passenger demand at peak times, the council is falling in line with neighbouring authorities to avoid any confusion where travel on cross-boundary services is concerned.

 Changes to bus timetables – check before you travel